ilyapuchka/Dependency-Injection-in-Cocoa/UIKonf.md

 ---

 ^ If we compare base features of Typhoon and Dip we will notice that they share most of them.
-It may seem surprising that almost the same features are possible in Swift even though it does not have powerful runtime features like in Objective-C. But generics and type inference are in fact enough for that.
+It may seem surprising that almost the same features are possible in Swift even though it does not have powerfull runtime features like in Objective-C. But generics and type inference are in fact enougth for that.

 											Typhoon 	Dip